Job Retention, SSP Relief And Self-Employed Support

 Extended Coronavirus Job Retention Scheme – update with the below details

 The Coronavirus Job Retention Scheme (CJRS) (also known as the Furlough scheme) has been extended until the end of September 2021.
-The current level of support with employees receiving 80% of their current salary for hours not worked, up to a maximum of £2,500 will remain in place until the end of June and then from July employers will begin to make contributions.
 The following table provides a good summary of the changes through the tapered support period of 1 July to 30 September.

 - All employers are eligible

 - There is no maximum number of employees you can claim for from 1 November 2020

 - Businesses will have flexibility to bring furloughed employees back to work on a part-time basis or furlough them full-time

 - Employers can furlough employees for any amount of time and any work pattern

 - Businesses will need to cover National Insurance and employer pension contributions